Welcome to today's edition of the Rush 24-7 podcast.

 Is that not a civil right for crying out?

-It's breathtakingly naive.
+It's breathtakingly naive, stupid.

-Open line Friday.
+Open Line Friday.

 Great to have you here.

-By the way, the NFL championship games are Sunday.
+By the way, the NFL Championship Games are Sunday.

-I intended to pick the uh divisional round last week.
+I intended to pick the divisional round last week, and everything raced past me.

-And I uh I forgot it.
+And I forgot it.

-Now look, I don't want to make too big a deal of this, folks, that this media stuff, and we could spend all three hours every day on media and not repeat ourselves.
+Now, look, I don't want to make too big a deal of this, folks, this media stuff.

 But I think it's crucial.

-I think the reason why there are low information voters is in part due to the media.
+The reason why there are low information voters is in part due to the media.

 And people are on a quest for fairness in the American media, and there isn't any.